monish-1234/Play-Station-Restock-Checker-India/README.md

 ## A USER FRIENDLY VIDEO ON THE SCRIPT USAGE COMING SOON(03-05-21)

-Until then ask figure out the script yourself or request help from a tech savy friend or raise an issue, I'll help you out.
+Until then figure out the script yourself or request help from a tech savy friend or raise an issue, I'll help you out.